RedHatInsights/insights-client/README.md

 password=<password>
 ```

-## Phases
-The Insights Client runs using **phases** of execution, modularized so that they if one crashes due to a bad egg, they can be resumed at the current phase using the following egg in the priority list.

-### Phase I: Pre-Update
-Execute any "switches that exit immediately" that were specified (except `--status` and `--unregister`), and exit if needed

-### Phase II: Update
-Establish a connection to Insights and update the egg if the egg available upstream is newer than newest.egg (check etags).
-Download the newest version of `uploader.json` for file collection (legacy collection only).

-### Phase III: Post-Update
-Process registration options.
-Check registration.
-If unregistered and operating in a mode in which registration is required, exit.

-### Phase IV: Collect & Output
-Run the collection.
-Output to the desired format; default is archive uploaded to Insights.

 ## Collection

 Insights Client utilizes **insights-core** to perform data collection.
-Details on the workings of insights-core can be found here: https://github.com/RedHatInsights/insights-core#documentation
+Details on the workings of insights-core can be found here: https://github.com/RedHatInsights/insights-core#documentation.

 ### Archive Structure
 The Insights archive has the following structure: